It started with defense: Crucial steal leads to Lady Raiders’ victory in state semifinals - Americus Times-Recorder

 However, the Lady Trojans were able to go on a 6-0 run to take a 24-17 lead, prompting Kinslow to call a timeout with a little more than three minutes left.
 Out of the timeout, the Lady Raiders rose to the occasion by going on a 6-0 run of their own, which was capped off by a jumper from Mitchell.

 The Lady Raiders continued to be slow, methodical and patient in their half court sets as they tried to work for the best shot.
-They held the ball all the way to the last second of the third quarter before Mitchell struck again with a three-pointer at the horn, tying the game at 26-26 and electrifying the large and loud Southland contingent inside the Storm Dome.
+They held the ball all the way down to the last second of the third quarter before Mitchell struck again with a three-pointer at the horn, tying the game at 26-26 and electrifying the large and loud Southland contingent inside the Storm Dome.

-McCain was able to give SAR the lead early in the fourth quarter on two made free throws, but that would be the beginning of a crucial 8-0 run by SAR.
+McCain was able to give SAR the lead early in the fourth quarter on two made free throws, and that would be the beginning of a crucial 8-0 run by SAR.

 With a little over five minutes to go, McCain came up with a steal and Crisp drilled a three-pointer to give the Lady Raiders a 32-26 lead.
 SAR was able to get another stop on the defensive end and another basket from Mitchell to extend the SAR lead to 34-26.